 - Medicare network compatibility.
 The doctor and provider/supplier are both in network with Medicare.

 - Completion of physical therapy.
 If PT is required, you must complete it.
 The Physical Therapist (P/T) will also determine if the powered mobility device is medically necessary after your evaluation.
 If not, you will not be approved and insurance will not pay.

 As you can see, obtaining a powered mobility device through your insurance will not be an easy task.
 If you are approved for a power wheelchair, Medicare will normally pay 80% of the cost for you over a 13-month time frame.
 The remaining 20% (copay) will be your responsibility.
-For more information concerning power wheelchairs and Medicare guidelines, feel free to contact us for more information at 888-345-1780.
+For more information concerning power wheelchairs and Medicare guidelines, feel free to contact us for more information.
 Our expert mobility representatives will be glad to help!